-- Calculate employee turnover by dividing the number of employee departures by the average number of employees, and then multiply by 100.
+- Calculate employee turnover by dividing the number of employee departures by the average number of employees.

 - Reduce employee turnover by recognizing, investing in and communicating with your employees.

-Having some level of employee turnover is normal, but it is crucial to retain your top talent as much as possible.
-The best way to do so is to learn what your employee turnover rate is, identify what is causing it and implement key strategies to improve it.
+If employees are leaving your business in droves, it could become a big problem.
+Having some level of employee turnover is normal, but it is crucial to retain your top talent and build a consistent team so you’re not constantly hiring and training new employees.
+The best way to keep your best workers is to learn what your employee turnover rate is, identify what is causing it and implement these key strategies.

 What is employee turnover?

-Employee turnover is when staff leaves your company – this includes both voluntary (e.g., an employee resigns, retires, or transfers) and involuntary turnovers (e.g., an employee is laid off or fired).
-Although some level of employee departure is expected, it is important to monitor your turnover rate to have better insight into employee morale and to make informed decisions.
+Employee turnover is when workers leave your company.
+This includes both voluntary turnover (e.g., an employee resigns, retires or transfers) and involuntary turnover (e.g., an employee is laid off or fired).
+Although some level of employee departure is expected, it is important to monitor your turnover rate to get better insight into employee morale and to make informed decisions.

 How to calculate your employee turnover rate

-Employee turnover rate is the metric used to quantify your employee turnover.
-Turnover rates are measured and evaluated over a set period – typically one year.
-Businesses often calculate employee turnover rates for the entire company; however, you can also break it down by individual departments, teams or demographics.
-This can help better plan and budget for specific areas of your company.
+Employee turnover rates are measured and evaluated over a set period – typically one year.
+Businesses often calculate the employee turnover rate for the entire company, but you can also break it down by individual departments, teams or demographics.
+This can help you plan and budget for specific areas of your company.

-"It can also be really useful to break your turnover figures down by other factors such as by team, by gender or by age," Sue Andrews, HR and business consultant at KIS Finance, told Business News Daily.
-"That way, you may be able to identify potential problems within specific parts of your workforce and take action to address any issues that you discover."
+“It can also be really useful to break your turnover figures down by other factors, such as by team, by gender or by age,” Susan Andrews, HR consultant at KIS Finance, told Business News Daily.
+“That way, you may be able to identify potential problems within specific parts of your workforce and take action to address any issues that you discover.”

 - Average number of employees = (Number of employees at the beginning of set time frame + Number of employees at the end of set time frame) / 2